 How long does it take to file bankruptcy?

 Filing for Chapter 7 bankruptcy typically takes about 4 months from start to finish in a standard no-asset case.
 A Chapter 13 reorganization can last between 3 and 5 years, depending on factors such as the debt being reorganized and the debtor’s income level.

 How much debt is required to file for bankruptcy?

 There is no minimum or maximum amount of debt needed to file for bankruptcy relief.

 Bankruptcy can clear or wipe out the obligation to pay most debts.
 However, some debts, such as domestic support obligations, certain taxes, and student loans (unless repayment poses an undue hardship), may not be dischargeable.

 Can you file bankruptcy on credit cards?

 Credit card debt is generally dischargeable in bankruptcy, with some limited exceptions.

 Can you file bankruptcy on student loans?

-Student loans are one exception to a bankruptcy discharge.
-In order for student debt to be discharged in bankruptcy, the debtor must prove to the Court that allowing the debt to survive will cause an undue hardship on the debtor or the debtor’s dependents.
+Student loans are typically not dischargeable in bankruptcy, except in cases where the debtor can prove that repaying the debt would cause an undue hardship on them or their dependents.
 The standard for undue hardship varies by jurisdiction.